FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 **SMS MFA**

-For **SMS MFA**, the process is similar, but we must ensure the user has a registered phone number before sending a verification code.
+For SMS MFA, the process is similar, but the user must have a registered phone number to receive the verification code.

-**Sending the SMS MFA Setup Page and Verification Code**

 ```typescript
 // app/src/index.ts